arangodb/docs/3.6/deployment-dc2-dc-cluster.md

 ## Recommended deployment environment

 Since the _Agents_ are so critical to the availability of both the ArangoDB and the ArangoSync cluster, it is recommended to run _Agents_ on dedicated machines.
-Consider these machines "pets".

-_Coordinators_ and _DBServers_ can be deployed on other machines that should be considered "cattle".
+They run a real-time system for the elections and bad performance can negatively affect the availability of the whole cluster.

+_DB-Servers_ are also important and you do not want to lose them, but depending on your replication factor, the system can tolerate some loss and bad performance will slow things down but not stop things from working.

+_Coordinators_ can be deployed on other machines, since they do not hold persistent state.
+They might have some in-memory state about running transactions or queries, but losing a Coordinator will not lose any persisted data.
+Furthermore, new Coordinators can be added to a cluster without much effort.